MaryMN/FIA/README.md

 Or by accessing the [link](https://swish.swi-prolog.org/) for running it online.

-And the third option, is to download the [Docker file] (https://github.com/MaryMN/FIA/blob/master/dockerfile), built it by writing in your console and run it>
+And the third option, is to download the [Docker file](https://github.com/MaryMN/FIA/blob/master/dockerfile), built it by writing in your console and run it>
 ```
 docker build -t dockerfile .
 ```